fragaria/website/_drafts/2018-11-12-building-a-simple-company-website-the-hard-way-vertical-rhythm.md

 * a line height
 * element spacings (think margins and paddings)

-By mixing up these properties, you can either end up with a page that looks chaotic or&mdash;when you’re careful&mdash;with website that feels natural and pleasing.
+By mixing up these properties you can either end up with a page that looks chaotic or&mdash;when you’re careful&mdash;with website that feels natural and pleasing.
 To get a grasp of the principle, consider these two designs:

 {% include figure.html cloudinary_src='posts/2018-11-12-building-a-simple-company-website-the-hard-way-vertical-rythm__1_yjlap0' caption='The Good, the Bad and the Ugly.' sizing='wide' %}

-Even without the baseline grid attached, you would probably say that the one on the left just feels right: it’s easier to read, more balanced and it generally looks more professional.
+Even without the baseline grid attached you would probably say that the one on the left just feels right: it’s easier to read, more balanced and it generally looks more professional.
 While the one on the right feels rather awkward.
-Good rhythm inherently brings this feel of natural flow and&mdash;similarily to how music rhythm works&mdash;improves readability and the looks of the text.
+Good rhythm inherently brings this feel of natural flow and&mdash;similarly to how music rhythm works&mdash;improves readability and the looks of the text.
 Even if you are not a musician, you would probably notice when the rhythm is erratic.
-The same applies to the written text.
-This principle relates to how our brains works, the key word here is [pattern recognition](https://en.wikipedia.org/wiki/Pattern_recognition_(psychology)).
+The same applies to written text.
+This principle relates to how our brains work, the key word here is [pattern recognition](https://en.wikipedia.org/wiki/Pattern_recognition_(psychology)).

 {% include figure.html cloudinary_src='posts/2018-11-12-building-a-simple-company-website-the-hard-way-vertical-rythm__3_ex0yyd' caption='Vertical rhythm is somewhat similar to rhythm in music.' %}

 When there is a pattern (*~rhythm*), the brain has less work to decode the message.
-When the pattern is lacking, text is more difficult (and exhausing) to read.
-And from the [previous series part][1], we know this is *dangerous*.
+When the pattern lacks, text is more difficult (and exhausing) to read.
+And from the [previous series part][1] we know this is *dangerous*.

 Good.
 Now we know rhythm is imporant.
 The big question is: *how do we maintain it*?
 Surprisingly, there are only two basic rules: *multiples of line height* and *consistency*.